UPDATED: 12:15 a.m. ET, Dec. 4, 2020 —

-All of which gets us to this brief but necessary reminder of why we should always question the notoriously corrupt Chicago PD.
+All of which gets us to this brief but necessary reminder of why we should always question the notoriously corrupt Chicago Police Department.

 Fred Hampton is one of the most iconic cases of deplorable behavior from the Chicago police.
-On December 4, 1969, Fred Hampton — a 21-year-old chairman of the Illinois chapter of the Black Panther Party (BPP) — and Mark Clark — a 22-year-old Peoria Panther leader — were murdered by Chicago police officers working with the Cook County State’s Attorney’s Office.
+On Dec.
+4, 1969, Hampton — a 21-year-old chairman of the Illinois chapter of the Black Panther Party (BPP) — and Mark Clark — a 22-year-old Peoria Panther leader — were murdered by Chicago police officers working with the Cook County State’s Attorney’s Office.
 At the time of the attack, Hampton and Clark were neither inciting violence nor were they having a standoff with police.
 Instead, they were both asleep inside their Chicago home.

 Driven by then-Cook County State’s Attorney Edward Hanrahan, the deadly raid of the local BPP chapter — which left four other BPP members severely injured — was one of multiple attempts to attack the BPP amid Cointelpro’s mission to “expose, disrupt, misdirect, discredit or otherwise neutralize the activities of black nationalist hate type organizations and groupings, their leadership, spokesmen, membership and supporters,” as written in an FBI document.

 “Despite the evidence provided by ballistics experts showing that police had fired 99 percent of the bullets and had falsified the report on the incident, the first federal grand jury did not indict anyone involved in the raid,” History.com wrote.
 “Furthermore, even though a subsequent grand jury did indict all the police officers involved, the charges were dismissed.”